trisacrypto/trisa/docs/content/gds/members.en.md

 ### `SummaryReply`

 A `SummaryReply` returns summary info about the members in the Directory Service.
-This information includes a count of registered VASPs and certificates issued within the Directory Service. `SummaryReply` also provides a count of new members and details about particular member VASPs, if requested.
+This information includes a count of registered VASPs and certificates issued within the Directory Service. `SummaryReply` also provides a count of new members and details about a particular member VASP, if requested.

 ```proto
 message SummaryReply {